rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 ##  4.2.
 Scope Profiles

-In the interests of data minimization balanced with the requirement to successfully identify the individual signing in to a service, the default OpenID Connect profiles may not be appropriate.
+In the interests of data minimization**,** balanced with the requirement to successfully identify the individual signing in to a service, the default OpenID Connect profiles may not be appropriate.